-On each January 1, full-time unit members hired after March 1, 2012 will be credited annually with twenty two and one-half (22.50) hours (three (3) days) which may be taken during the following twelve (12) months at a time or times requested by the unit member and approved by the University Human Resources Officer after consultation with the Administrator's Appropriate Administrative Area Supervisor.
-Full-time unit members who are hired after January, but before May 1 shall be credited with fifteen (15.00) hours (two (2) days) during their first partial year of service.
-Full-time unit members who are hired on or after May 1, but before September 1 shall be credited with seven and one-half (7.50) hours (one (1) day) during their first partial year of service.
-However, the parties agreed as part of the Agreement that if the Employer concludes a collective bargaining agreement with another bargaining unit during the period of the 2012-2013 Agreement, that permits greater benefits, the Agreement shall be reopened at the APA's request for further negotiations about this issue.
+On each January 1, full time unit members will be credited annually five (5) days of Personal Leave which may be taken during the following twelve (12) months at a time or times requested by the unit member and approved by the University Human Resources Officer after consultation with the Administrator's Appropriate Administrative Area Supervisor.
+Full time unit members who are hired after January 1, but before April 1 shall be credited with four (4) days during their first partial year of service.
+Full time unit members hired after April 1, but before June 30 shall be credited with three (3) days during their first partial year of service.
+Full time unit members hired after July 1 but before September 30 shall be credited with two (2) days during their first partial year of service.
+Full time unit members hired after October 1 but before December 31 shall not be credited with any personal leave for the remainder of that calendar year.

-f.
+- f.
 Sick Leave

-i.
-Entitlement
+- (i) Entitlement

-(a) Accrual
+- (a) Accrual